asmblg/bloomberg-cities-data-socket/README.dev.md

   - [DataAxel WebDriver Parameters](#dataaxel-webdriver-parameters)

 ## Introduction
-The configuration objects are crucial for the Data Socket application to retrieve, process, and map data from the each source to the database collection serving the frontend dashboard.
+The configuration objects are crucial for the Data Socket application to retrieve, process, and map data from each source to the data collection on the database.
 This guide will help you understand how to create and modify these configuration objects effectively.

 ## Installation
 Before you begin, ensure you have [Node.js](https://nodejs.org/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed on your system.